 These audiological tests shouldn’t be painful at all.
 Afterward, the audiologist will spend time explaining the results to you and what further services or referrals she recommends.
 The audiologist will determine whether hearing aids are appropriate for you, and if hearing aid assistance is necessary, she will work to find the best hearing aid solution for your specific hearing loss and lifestyle needs.
 If your audiologist believes that other medical issues need to be ruled out as the cause of your hearing loss or balance disorder, she may refer you to a specialist such as an ENT (ear, nose, and throat doctor).

 Don’t wait!
 Get your hearing tested today!
-We have hearing loss clinics located throughout Western New York including Dansville, Hornell, and Wellsville.
+We have hearing loss clinics located throughout Western New York including Hornell & Dansville.
 Contact us to schedule an appointment.